Civil Service Pension Scheme administration problems

 These issues obviously caused great inconvenience and sometimes affected members’ ability to make important decisions, including about full and partial retirement.

-We are helping members who are:
+We supported members who were:

 What is the scale of these problems?